nnichols/nnichols.github.io/_posts/dnd/krug/2019-02-17-an-invitation.markdown

 Thaelen unveils the portrait, and the man immediately begins screaming.
 "THAT'S A PORTRAIT FROM CASTLE RAVENSLOFT!!!
-ARE YOU THE THEIVES WHO STOLE IT?
+ARE YOU THE THIEVES WHO STOLE IT?
 OR ARE YOU JUST INSANE?!"

 After some quick words, they claim they're in town to return it to Strahd; however, the man wants no part of their business anymore.